Think Tilda Swinton meets Vicki Krieps by way of a young Maggie Smith

 Dirk Hoult, Actor / Director, Tilted Projects / Lecturer VCA

-‘I’ve known Emma Louise Pursey for nearly two decades and I’ve always been mesmerized how her performances are suffused with the sort of presence that can be traced to an energized stillness.
+‘I’ve always been mesmerized how Emma's performances are suffused with the sort of presence that can be traced to an energized stillness.
 Whether she plays a charged Medium in Rashomon or a subdued reflective Joy Hester, Emma Pursey takes on-stage honesty to a new level.
 She broke my assumptions about what I thought an actor was to supposed to deliver; I never thought ordinariness could come at the audience with such charm and mystique.
 The turn of her head, the move of her hand were not ‘fill in’ gestures.
 These movements were integrated with speech and posture that kept her character charged with an emotionality that could be vulnerable and dense, light or foreboding.
 Emma’s performances are in no way reactive, but in every way responsive, transcending her daily persona.
 Her understated mastery is a combo of her innate gifts and her capacity to assimilate and sustain the training methods that channel the core of her being; readying herself for a diversity of character roles.

 Peter Berkahn, Writer / Dramaturg